[?] Subscribe To This Site

 The Most Common Trucking Jobs

 The most common trucking job that you are likely to start off with is pulling a dry van over the road.
 Those are the plain box trailers that you see most often being pulled down the highway by a big truck.
 It is the cheapest freight to haul and usually requires no special attention unless placarded.
-This means the average pay is lowest pay for truckers and it is where most drivers began.
+This means the average pay is normally the lowest pay for truckers naturally though, it is where most drivers begin their careers.

-Notice I did say over the road.
+Notice I said "over the road."
 That is because as a new trucker, over the road for 3 or 4 weeks at a time is most likely how you will start your career.
+Despite what your person of contact at the company might have told you during the first conversation.
+You must ask correctly.

 The Truth About Local Trucking Jobs

 Some of you have been told that you would be able to find a local trucking job straight out of trucking school.
-You probably got information from a recruiter that you talked to when you called a number back in a newspaper or on a flyer.
+You probably got information from a recruiter at a trucking school or trucking company when you called a number on a flyer or in a newspaper.

 Better Truck Driving Jobs

-Not that some of you will love your first trucking job just fine.
-It all depend on location, the specific driver's needs and the relationship with office personnel.
+Some of you will love your first trucking job just fine.
+It all depends on how well the trucking company is operated, the location in reference to your residence, the specific driver's needs and the relationship with office personnel.
 Oh and the competency of office personnel.

-Making a Trucking Job a Career and Not Just a Job
+Make Trucking a Career and Not Just a Job

 • Make delivery and pick up appointments on time